10 best practices for your HR project management

 9. Set up a monitoring dashboard

-A good HR project dashboard should make it possible to :
+A good HR project dashboard should allow you to :

 • Anticipating potential risks